 Most visits to Macedonia are trouble-free.
 Occasional acts of criminal violence occur, although foreigners are not generally targeted.

+There are occasional protests in central Skopje, which may occur at short notice, and may be followed by violence.
 Check local media and avoid any demonstrations or large gatherings.

 There is an underlying threat from terrorism.
 See Terrorism